Skip to main content

 Next, take your greenery, and apply your hot glue to the top section of your foam block.
 I did this to cover any areas where my foam block was visible.

 You're all set!
 Your blossom branch arrangement is complete.
-I enjoyed how easy it was to create, and I'm glad I had all the necessary materials.
+I enjoyed the easy creation, and I'm glad I had all the necessary materials.
 I hope you had fun making it with me.
 Thank you for joining me, and I look forward to seeing you again soon.

 Pin/Share/Save